-Bottom line: Crochet at Home has moved off my desk, but not to the shelf: It's living in my crochet work area, ready to fall open to the next thing that will make life at home even better.
-I've got my eye on that Technicolor Cube Ottoman (click to the book, then click the preview tab to see this fun project).
+Bottom line: Crochet at Home (affiliate link) has moved off my desk, but not to the shelf: It's living in my crochet work area, ready to fall open to the next thing that will make life at home even better.
+I've got my eye on that Technicolor Cube Ottoman.

 See what goodness this book can bring into your home!